 Some Thoughts about Universalism

 Recently I’ve been going back over hundreds of pages of notes and quotations that I compiled over years of research, but have never used in any of my books on Heaven.
-I came across this one from Spiros Zodhiates, taking from his book Life After Death.
+I came across this one from Spiros Zodhiates, taken from his book Life After Death.
 I thought his insights on universal salvation were particularly significant in terms of the current discussion among many evangelicals, prompted by Rob Bell’s book Love Wins.
 (See my previous blog posts on Love Wins.)
 My thanks to Spiros Zodhiates:

 One wonders why those who believe in the ultimate universal reconciliation of all men to God are so anxious to spread their theory.
 Undoubtedly it is a comfort to sinners who have no wish to repent now.
 But they are doing tremendous harm to them by deluding them with the false hope that they can refuse to obey Christ’s command to “Repent” now (Matthew 4:17), and be given another chance to do it hereafter.
 Any theory that encourages men to continue in their sin is not of God.